University undergraduate graduation requirements (baccalaureate)

 Second baccalaureate degree

-The student seeking a second baccalaureate degree must meet admission criteria for that degree.
-After conferral of the first degree, a minimum of 30 additional credit hours in resident credit courses at ASU must be successfully completed to earn the second baccalaureate degree.
+Students seeking a second baccalaureate degree must meet admission criteria for that degree.
+After conferral of the first degree, students must successfully complete a minimum of 30 additional credit hours in resident credit courses at ASU to earn the second baccalaureate degree.
 The student must meet all degree and university requirements of the second degree.

 A student pursuing a second baccalaureate degree in the same discipline as a minor previously conferred by ASU will have the minor removed from the original academic record upon completion of the second degree.